CBL defendants plead not guilty, opt for jury trial

 The SFO has alleged Harris didn't disclose aspects of transactions relating to the National Bank of Samoa and used a fraudulent strategy to avoid scrutiny by New Zealand regulators.
 This involved facilitating a 12.5 million euro (NZ$21.4m) loan to Alpha Insurance, which was obscured by a series of transactions that made it appear the lender was Singapore Federal Pacific Group.

-The fraud squad also claims a CBL agreement with United Speciality Insurance Company and TexCaz Transborder Insurance breached RBNZ directions.
+The fraud squad also claims a CBL agreement with United Specialty Insurance Company and TexCaz Transborder Insurance breached RBNZ directions.

 The charging documents said Harris deliberately breached RBNZ directions relating to transactions totalling $26.1m and $7.4m paid to United Specialty Insurance Company.